juamarCas/Figures/README.md

 #### Parameters
 This are all the parámeters you can use to modify the config.txt: <br/>
-The way the user have to specify a parameter is: <br/>
--Command Variable = value<br/>

 |    Command      |  Variable  | Possible values | Default Values  |           Description           |
 |-----------------|:----------:|:---------------:|:---------------:|:-------------------------------:|